BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 82 stroke:green,stroke-width:2.0px
     linkStyle 83 stroke:#55f,stroke-width:2.0px
 ```
+This is just one option for timestamping Gordian Envelopes.

-If a simpler method of timestamping was required, possibly without any internet access, then a simple incrementing number could be used: each time the CryptFinger data was updated, the value would go up by one.
-This wouldn't allow a CryptFinger to be dated, but it would allow for the newest result from any pair of results to always be determined.
+If a simpler method of timestamping was required, possibly without any internet access, then an incrementing number could be included: each time the CryptFinger data was updated, the value would go up by one.
+This wouldn't allow a CryptFinger to be dated, but it would allow for the determination of the newest result from any pair of results.

 If a less-centralized method of timestamping was required, that didn't depend on the verification of a single party, then a result could be stored on a blockchain with strong write-only properties.
-The identifier and the hash of the signed Envelope could be stored together (e.g. "carmen@cryptfinger.com: 7e69d51b").
-For even more assurance, the signed envelope could be wrapped, and a pointer to the block entry could be added to that wrapped envelope as a new assertion.
-The result would like something like this:
+The identifier and the hash of the signed Envelope could be stored together (e.g. "carmen@cryptfinger.com: 7e69d51b"), allowing the block's timestamp to be absolutely tied to a specific version of an Envelope.

+To make it easier to lookup the timestamp, the signed envelope could be wrapped, and a pointer to the block entry could be added to that wrapped envelope as a new assertion.
+In pseudo-code, the result would like something like this:

 ```
 "SIGNED ENVELOPE" [
     "blockchainTimestamp": "https://www.blockchainenvelopetimestamp.com/198123"
 ]
 ```
+That new version of the Envelope could even be signed by the original Verifier!

 ## Part Two: Private CryptFinger